 Drugs Are Good / Drugs Are Bad: Drugs Are Good at the start, right from the opening scene, where Belfort goes on at length about all the drugs he takes and how much he enjoys them, and the movie shows all the awesome drug-fueled parties at Stratton Oakmont.
 Veers to Drugs Are Bad later in the film when Jordan admits he's a drug addict and goes straight, but he still never faces any direct consequences for his drug use.

 Drugs Are Good is played straight in one of the movie's most audacious scenes.
 When Donnie is choking to death after both he and him take Quaaludes, Belfort, in order to perform CPR while impaired on motor skills, takes a whiff of cocaine.
 The film cutting contrasts that with a Popeye cartoon of the sailor taking spinach.
-Yup, cocaine does in real life what spinach does in cartoons.

 Despite Belfort being a sleazebag who looks at women as trophies and toys and most of his staff no different, Stratton Oakmont includes quite a few women at work including struggling single mother Kimmie Belzer.